Getting Started

 All CLI commands have global flags that can be used to modify the behavior of the command, which can be accessed by running globe command --flag.

-• --token: Use API token for CLI Auth.
+• --token: Use API token for CLI authentication

 • --project: Set the Project ID used by this command.
-Defaults to what was previously linked using the globe link.
+Defaults to what was previously linked using globe link

 • --org: Set the Organization ID used by this command.
-Defaults to what was previously linked using the globe link.
+Defaults to what was previously linked using globe link